nvmarzakov/Python-Projects-Beginner/Projects/Intermediate/guess_the_provinces/README.md

 1. You have to guess all of provinces in Bulgaria.
 2. You can,t repeat your answer(it will not count it).
-3. The game will finish after guess all of names.
+3. The game will finish after guess all of names or if you enter "Exit".
+4. If still remaining to guess a provinces , it will create csv file with provinces to learn

 -= The Game will be update it=-